Why Psychoanalysis?

 No Ordinary Suffering

-As someone takes the step to address a psychoanalyst, the secret of that mystery lying at the heart of their most intimate experience is put to work to find a way through and beyond the maze of the conundrum.
+As someone takes the step to address a psychoanalyst, the mystery at the heart of their intimate experience is beginning to be put to work to find a way through and beyond the maze.

 Suffering is not a straightforward matter for the human being.
-Human dignity rarely knows how to do without it, neither love, nor survival.
-Suffering mingles with necessity, contingency, neglect and excess in the field of the sacred (around the object of supreme value).
-With this wealth of intimate bonds, the separation of the subject and their suffering remains a delicate matter fraught with error.
+It mingles with necessity, contingency, neglect and excess in the field of the sacred (around the object of supreme value).
+With these intimate bonds, the separation of the subject and their suffering remains a delicate matter turning on error but always closely entwined with an elusive truth.

-While scientific and technological advances in modernity have transformed our capacity to treat the ailments of the body, the mind has remained resolute in its resistance to ‘being fixed’ from the outside.
+While scientific and technological advances in modernity have transformed our capacity to treat the ailments of the body, sometimes something resists.
+The mind remains more clearly resolute in its resistance to ‘being fixed’ from the outside.
 The treatment of mental suffering is not a procedure that can be applied to the subject by someone else.
 It is not a matter of a doctor who will sedate us before applying a procedure, of which we are largely ignorant.
-On the contrary, our ignorance is no longer workable and, in failing to sustain our bliss, calls for another approach.
+On the contrary, our ignorance is no longer workable and, the signal of failure to sustain our bliss, confirms that being open to knowing something about it is required.

 Psychoanalysis takes up the question of suffering beyond any notion of ‘quick fix’ or short term solutions of erasing symptoms.
 While experience demonstrates that psychoanalysis has therapeutic effects, treatments aiming at these directly tends to reinforce symptoms.

-Psychoanalysis takes another path, raising the most profound and interesting questions concerning the subject; how it is to be in their world.
-The effects of this work, fundamentally undertaken by the Analysand and facilitated by a Psychoanalyst, cannot be predicted in content, sequence or direction.
+Psychoanalysis takes another path, raising the most profound and interesting questions concerning the subject; their sense of how they experience their being in their world.
+The effects of this work, an undertaking by the Analysand and facilitated by a Psychoanalyst, cannot be predicted in content, scope, sequence or direction.

-If this work resonates with you, and you want to speak to analyst, please do contact us.
+If this work resonates with you, and you want to speak to a psychoanalyst, please do contact us.

 Unlike the medical doctor, the analyst responds to suffering by putting the obscure knowledge of the ‘patient’ to work.
 It is not the supposed knowledge of the expert, but the fine awareness of the analysand that harbours the divine details necessary for the transformation of suffering.